anshuman64/animalparty-api/README.md

-export ONE_SIGNAL_AUTH_KEY="Ask Anshuman for the key" export PUSHER_KEY="Ask Anshuman for the key" export PUSHER_SECRET="Ask Anshuman for the key" export TWILIO_ACCOUNT_SID="Ask Anshuman for the key" export TWILIO_AUTH_TOKEN="Ask Anshuman for the key"
+export ONE_SIGNAL_AUTH_KEY="Ask Anshuman for the key" export PUSHER_KEY="Ask Anshuman for the key" export PUSHER_SECRET="Ask Anshuman for the key"
 ````

 ## Release